 Wood is a material option almost everyone loves the look of.
 It definitely has classic appeal.
 But it is an option that comes with some drawbacks.
 It is more susceptible to insect and water damage, requires periodic painting or staining, is not fire resistant, and is not going to do well in a dry climate.

-Metal is the material to us if you’re looking for a unique look, fire resistance, mold resistance, low cost, and something that will be fairly low on maintenance.
-But be aware that aluminum is prone to being dented, and many people associate this material with metal sheds and trailers–and, sadly, that is a hard stereotype to break free of.
+Metal is the material to us if you're looking for a unique look, fire resistance, mold resistance, low cost, and something that will be fairly low on maintenance.
+But be aware that aluminum is prone to being dented, and many people associate this material with metal sheds and trailers--and, sadly, that is a hard stereotype to break free of.

 Vinyl is the least expensive and most versatile material option available, and it comes in an impressive selection of colors and styles.
 In fact, all of the styles mentioned above can be purchased in vinyl.
 It also has the benefit of easy maintenance, insulation, and the ability to look like real wood.
 It is not without its drawbacks.
-While the fact that this material doesn’t require re-painting every 5 years, and that is definitely a positive for some people, you’re going to have to live with the color you select for your vinyl siding.
+While the fact that this material doesn't require re-painting every 5 years, and that is definitely a positive for some people, you're going to have to live with the color of your vinyl siding.
 Fortunately, there are tons of colors to choose from.

 Fiber is the perfect choice if you need durability, fairly low maintenance, and high quality.
 But, that quality is going to cost you a little extra.
-You’re also going to have to do some maintenance if you have fiber.
-Unlike vinyl, the color applied to fiber isn’t through the entire material.
+You're also going to have to do some maintenance if you have fiber.
+Unlike vinyl siding, the color applied to fiber isn't through the entire material.
 So it will require some touch ups now and then.
 But, on a positive note, you can paint fiber if you feel like switching up the colors on your home.